radiodee1/bert-aiml/README.md

 It should go in the `src` folder.

 Using CUDA, and 'bert-base-uncased', the BATCH_SIZE was 32.
 This worked fast on a modest gpu.
 Without the gpu the BATCH_SIZE can be higher.
 This ends up being slower.

+# aiml wildcards

+Aiml wildcards work, but are limited to the first or last single word in the sentence in question.
+This is because the number of words in a sentence could possibly not match the number of words in the `pattern` tag.